SvenGoergen/portainer-templates/README.md

 ## Setting up:

-1. Open your a Portainer instance in your browser
+1. Open a Portainer instance in your browser

 2. Go to Settings and exchange the URL under App templates with: https://raw.githubusercontent.com/SvenGoergen/portainer-templates/master/templates-2.0.json